asmove/quindim/README.md

 This is a homemade robotics library made using trustworthy literature on Robotics.
 However, don't trust it much, it is a WIP and contributions are welcome.
 In case you are interested on a more mature material, take a look at http://petercorke.com/wordpress/toolboxes/robotics-toolbox :)

 If the reader is already familiar with github, skip the next steps.
-To clone this repository, type the following commands:
+To clone this repository, type the following commands on linux:

 ```
 mkdir ~/rob4fun